dkorobtsov/plinter/.github/pull_request_template.md

 ## Checklist:

 - [ ] My changes are covered by automated tests
-- [ ] I have added added/updated documentation
+- [ ] I have added or updated documentation

 ## Optional GIF
 <!--- You can add a GIF to make your PR special! -->